 Country Profile: Anguilla

-Anguilla is a small Caribbean island located between the Caribbean Sea and North Atlantic Ocean, east of Puerto Rico.
-With a population of approximately 19,416, the territory is known for its tourism-dependent economy, which has been gradually recovering from the impacts of COVID-19.
-Governed as a self-governing overseas territory of the United Kingdom, Anguilla has a parliamentary democracy with a rich cultural heritage influenced by its diverse population and history.
+Anguilla is a small island located in the Caribbean, positioned between the Caribbean Sea and the North Atlantic Ocean, east of Puerto Rico.
+It covers an area of 91 square kilometers and has a population of approximately 19,416 people, primarily concentrated in the capital, The Valley.
+The economy is heavily reliant on tourism, which has been recovering from the impacts of COVID-19, alongside potential oil refinery operations.
+Governed as a parliamentary democracy, Anguilla remains a self-governing overseas territory of the United Kingdom.

 Geography